Naru-03/AI-Medical-History-Summary-Generator/README.md

-# 🏥 MedAI Assistant - Medical History Summarizer
+# 🏥 AI Medical History Summary Generator - Medical History Summarizer

 A modern web application that uses AI to analyze and summarize medical documents, providing comprehensive health insights with a beautiful, professional interface.